 Hotel GP Gora- Room

 Although online reviews say this hotel is dated, it is good value compared to those fancy ones that cost USD300-500 pppn just because they serve dinner to your room (whatevs!).
-Also this hotel has a nice outdoor onsen (separate sexes), and Japanese breakfast, so it basically ticks all the boxes for me.
+Also this hotel has a nice outdoor onsen (separate gender), and Japanese breakfast, so it basically ticks all the boxes for me.
 Like why on earth would I choose a hotel with Western breakfast when I visit Japan right?

 Hotel GP Gora- Choice of 3 main courses for our dinner